Lazyvibess/Pr0n4switch/README.md

-# Nintendo SwitchTube
+# Nintendo SwitchPr0nTube
-A tool to watch YouTube videos on the Nintendo Switch through Google Sites.
+A tool to watch Pron videos on the Nintendo Switch through Google Sites.